I. J. Wickrema

 I.J.
 Wickrema aka ‘‘Irvin Joseph Wickrema’’ was a promising leader of the Government Clerical Service Union (GCSU) in Sri Lanka in the 1960s.
 He was a Communist ideologist and a member of Lanka Sama Samaja Party's central committee also led the GCSU's "Golden era" in its history.
 At that time the total number of GCSU members was around 30,000 out of 50,000 clerical workers in the 1960s.

 Early life

 He was born in 1922 in Galle, Southern Sri Lanka and spent his childhood there.

 Trade union work

 He was well-read about Communism and in his speeches he explained how to use Communist ideology within the trade union struggle.
 He organised branch committees of the union throughout the country.

-He was elected secretary of the union and later became President.
-During the years from 1965–70, many incidents happened in Sri Lanka's politics and the union reacted to the changes by taking the side of the worker.
+He was elected secretary of the union and later became president.
+During the years from 1965 to 1970, many incidents happened in Sri Lanka's politics and the union reacted to the changes by taking the side of the worker.

 He introduced the death donation scheme and the retirement donation scheme from which its members benefited at a time of grief and in the later years of their lives.